What is the Difference Between Term and Whole Life Insurance?

 The central tenet of all term life insurance policies is that they supply coverage for a given period of time, hence the title “term.”
 If you purchase a term policy and die within that term, your named beneficiary will get the payout.
-How much they get and how long the term lasts is determined by the terms of the policy.
+How much they get and how long the term lasts are determined by the terms of the policy.
 Terms are generally set for 10, 20, or 30 years.

-The payout for a term life insurance policy and the monthly cost remains the same over the length of the term.
+The payout for a term life insurance policy and the monthly cost remain the same over the length of the term.
 Therefore most people consider term life the more simple and affordable of the two options.
 The main drawback of this, though, is that you will not have full coverage for your entire life.

 Whole Life Insurance Explained

 Whole life insurance means just that, a policy that will cover your entire lifespan.
 Because of the added coverage, these policies are generally more expensive in terms of premiums.
 However, there’s another major investment component that separates this from term life policies.
 As you continue to make more and more premium payments, the policy will eventually begin to accrue its own cash value.
 In some cases, this may even include a dividend component if you have the policy long enough.

 Once cash value accumulates it enables people to do is either borrow money against their policy according to the terms of the policy.
 However, this ability comes at a cost, as you may reduce your death benefit or forfeit it completely depending on your actions.